 The evaluation and critique generated from peer review provides authors with feedback to improve their work and, critically, allows the editor to assess the paper’s suitability for publication in IJEE.

-In IJEE, the peer review process is under single blind review, in which the names of the reviewers are hidden from the authors.
+In IJEE, the peer review process is under double-blind review, in which both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 This is the traditional method of reviewing and is the most common type applied so far.
 Meanwhile,

 IJEE’s review process preceded online (www.ijee.net).